sk-aravind/Behavioral-Cloning/writeup.md

 The next step was to run the simulator to see how well the car was driving around the track.
 The vehicle was able to stay on the road the entire time but was still underperforming at some corners and drifting too far out.
 At this point I had to use my intuition to augment the data in such a way that it could fix the behaviour of the car.

-###### TRAINING
-Model was trained locally on a Macbook with a GPU.
-It took about 5 Epochs to get a successful model.

 ## __Data Augmentation__

 There are a few ways in which we can improve the performance of the car, one of which would be to simply generate more test data for specific cases by driving on the track.
-But I wanted to just work with the original data I was given, to simulate the lack of data in real life situations.
+But I wanted to just work with the original dataset given by Udacity, as I wanted to see how well I could work with what I have and augment the dataset to develop a better model.
 So I choose the path of data augmentation.

+###### ORIGINAL DRIVING DATA

+In most of the recorded instances of the data, the car is centered in the lane and it's center of vision is angled towards its desired location.
+Unlike recovery driving where your car's center of vision is not angled towards your future destination.
+As such the model trained just on the original dataset did not perform exceptionally when recovering from the edges of the road.

+![alt text][image12]

 The amount of each augmentation that is present in the data set was tuned based on how the car performed on the track.
 This was done using a random generator with a normal distribution coupled with a limit that I could change to specify how much of the data I want augmented with a certain function.